aistabci/abci-docs/en/docs/faq.md

 In FY2021, we expanded the storage system.
 Refer to [Storage Systems](https://docs.abci.ai/en/01/#storage-systems) for details.
 As the storage system is expanded, the configuration of the group area will be changed.
-We will migrate data from the group area that was used in FY2020 to the new group area.
+All the data in the existing group area used in FY2020 are going to be migrated into a new group area in FY2021.

 The existing group area (The **Old Area**) will not be accessible from the coming new computing resources (The Compute Node (A)).
 Therefore we need to create a new group area (The **New Area**) and migrate all the data stored in the **Old Area** to the **New Area**.
 The data copy is managed by the operating team, so the users do not have to take care of the copy process.

 A user group who are using the **Old Area** `/groups[1-2]/gAA50NNN` had been also allocated the **New Area** at `/groups/gAA50NNN`.
-Both the **Old and New Area** are accessible from all the existing interactive nodes and computing nodes.
+Both the **Old and New Area** are accessible from all the interactive nodes and all the existing computing nodes (The Compute Node (V)).

 For the groups newly created in FY2021, only new areas will be allocated, so data migration will not be performed.

 ### Basic Strategy

 * The ABCI operating team will copy all the files in the **Old Area** to the **New Area** behind the scene.
 It will take one year to finish the copy process for all the user groups.
-* While the users can keep using the **Old Area**, we would like to ask the users to use the **New Area** as much as possible for performance reasons.
+* The users can keep using the **Old Area** during the data migration, we would like to ask the users to use the **New Area** as much as possible in order to reduce the amount of the data to be migrated.
-* When the copying process finishes, the operating team will switch the reference from the **Old Area** to the **New Area**.
+* When the copying process finishes, the operating team will switch the reference from the **Old Area** to the **New Area** by changing the symbolic link.

 ### The new area /groups/gAA50NNN

 * The files in the **Old Area** will be copied to the **New Area** `/groups/gAA50NNN/migrated_from_SFA_GPFS/`.
-Note that the users cannot access the copied data until the migration finishes.
+Note that the users cannot access the copied data under that directory until the migration finishes.
-* The area other than the directory in the **New Area** can be freely used.
+* The area other than that directory in the **New Area** can be freely used.
 * Disk usage will increase as data is copied.
-For this reason, the storage quota for the **New Area** is set to be twice the value applied for in the ABCI User Portal.
+For this reason, the limit of the storage usage for the **New Area** is set to be twice the quota value, which is the group disk quantity value applied in the ABCI User Portal.
 This is a temporal treatment.
-After the migration, the quota will be reset, after a grace period.
+After the migration,  the limit of the storage usage is set to the same value as the quota value in the ABCI User Portal, after a grace period.

 ### The old area /groups[1-2]/gAA50NNN